panganibanpj/tongits-server/README.md

 - e2e tests

 ## TODO
-- tests for unblocking players on draw commands
 - Call, Fold commands
 - last bunot (DiscardCommand) shouldEnd
 - draw commands should validate that active player has not bet